jordles/notes/Data_Structures_and_Algorithms/Big O Notation.md

 O(n) depends on the number of elements in an array (which is usually larger).

 O(log k) is logarithmic time.
-If the largest number in the array is k, the number of digits d is ≈ log₁₀(k = max number) or d=⌊log₁₀X⌋+1 (but since 1 is just a constant we ignore it in notation).
-This means d = O(log k) and can be written as so
+If the largest number in the array is k, the number of digits d is ≈ log₁₀(k = max/largest number) or d=⌊log₁₀X⌋+1 (but since 1 is just a constant we ignore it in notation).
+This means d = O(log n) and can be written as so **ONLY WHEN THE LARGEST NUMBER IS CLOSE TO THE NUMBER OF ELEMENTS IN THE ARRAY (in terms of the number of digits). max number ≈ n**

-**ONLY WHEN THE LARGEST NUMBER IS CLOSE TO THE NUMBER OF ELEMENTS IN THE ARRAY. **
+**Once n is large enough (~100 or more) and the largest number is close to n, then d follows log₁₀(n).**

 For example:
 ```